jimmythigpen/portfolio/README.md

-# a portfolio to showcase my latest work is coming soon!
+# Working on a portfolio to showcase my latest work.

-### - Jimmy
+## Coming soon!